 - The virtual table resides in sbspaces. - User-data logging is turned on for the smart large objects that contain the data.
-To find out how to turn on user-data logging with the access method, refer to "Activating Automatic Controls in Sbspaces" on page 3-11.
-To find out how to provide for logging with ONCONFIG parameters, refer to your IBM Informix Administrator's Guide.
+To find out how to turn on user-data logging with the access method, see "Activate automatic controls in sbspaces" on page 3-10.
+To find out how to provide for logging with ONCONFIG parameters, see your IBM Informix Administrator's Guide.